andreashlarsen/Shape2SAS/README.md

 A model of a "V" is formed with two 100-Å long cylinders with radius of 20 Å, which are rotated 45$\degree$ in each direction around the x-axis.
 The first cylinder i displaced by 50 Å along the y-axis (com, for centre-of-mass translation).
 The rotation is also around the center of mass
 ```
 python shape2sas.py --subunit "cylinder, cylinder" --dimension "20, 100" "20, 100" --rotation "45, 0, 0" "-45, 0, 0" --com "0, -50, 0" "0, 0, 0" --model_name cylinders_rotated
-open plot.png points_cylinders_rotated.png
+open cylinders_rotated/plot_cylinders_rotated.png cylinders_rotated/points_cylinders_rotated.png
 ```
-##### Known bug for COM input and solution
+##### Known bug for COM/Rotation input, and solution/work-around
-If the COM translation x-coordinate is negative, you get an error (e.g., `--com "-50, 0, 0" "0, 0, 0"` or `--com "0, 0, 0" "-50, 0, 0"`).
+If the COM translation x-coordinate is negative, you (may) get an error (e.g., `--com "-50, 0, 0" "0, 0, 0"` or `--com "0, 0, 0" "-50, 0, 0"`).
 This can be circumvented by adding a space before the minus sign (e.g., `--com " -50, 0, 0" "0, 0, 0"`).
 Quotation marks are needed in this workaround.

 <p align="center" id="example6">
   <img src="examples/Rotated_cylinders.png" style="width: 100%;" />